Light Sensitivity of Cannabis During Dark Cycles: How to Protect Your Plants

 Enter the grow area with lights off and allow your eyes to adjust to the dark for a few minutes.
 If you can read a book with small print at a normal distance from your face the light levels are probably too high.

-However, for humans low light visibility in red light is lower than relative visibility in white or green light.
+However, for humans low light visibility in red light is less than relative visibility in white or green light.
 Therefore if the light source is a red LED indicator light this method may not be reliable.

-In power terms a light source of only 0.02 watts could cause light pollution in a small grow room is shining directly on the plants.
+In power terms a light source of only 0.015 watts could cause light pollution in a small grow room is shining directly on the plants.
 A typical indicator LED is about this wattage so they must be covered up.

 Can I use a green light in the grow room at night?